 Run Elasticsearch with security enablededit

 Never run an Elasticsearch cluster without security enabled.
 This principle cannot be overstated.
 Running Elasticsearch without security leaves your cluster exposed to anyone who can send network traffic to Elasticsearch, permitting these individuals to download, modify, or delete any data in your cluster.
-Configure security for the Elastic Stack to prevent unauthorized access to your clusters and ensure that internode communication is secure.
+Start the Elastic Stack with security enabled or manually configure security to prevent unauthorized access to your clusters and ensure that internode communication is secure.

 Run Elasticsearch with a dedicated non-root useredit